 The four-year bachelor's degree program most related to the field of project management is a Bachelor of Science in Engineering Management.
-Such programs combine concepts of engineering with management principles.
 Students are expected to develop technical engineering skills while also building valuable leadership and organizational skills.
 Upon graduating, they should have the educational background and practical skills necessary to gain an entry-level position managing engineering projects in several fields.

 A high school diploma or GED is the primary education prerequisite for gaining admittance into a four-year degree program in engineering management.
 Some schools also require students to pass an entrance examination before they can begin core courses in engineering management.

 The courses offered within a bachelor's degree program in engineering management start off with basic principles and technical skills before advancing to more advanced topics in management and technical communications.
 Some examples include:

 - Industrial motors

 - Technical communications

 A project engineer should have a foundational understanding of engineering as well as a strong understanding of management and leadership principles.
 They are often responsible for bridging the gap of communication between project managers and technical engineers who are designing structures or devices.
 A certificate program in project engineering may provide technical engineers with the educational background they need to move into positions of leadership.
 They also learn how to oversee specific engineering projects, manage a crew of professionals, and manage complex information systems.